bhanutejags/bhanutejags/README.md

 ## Hi, I'm Bhanu 👋

-Software Engineer and Technical Lead with 7+ years building large-scale distributed systems and MLOps frameworks at Amazon Ads and Blue Yonder.
+Software Engineer and Technical Lead with 7+ years building large-scale distributed systems and MLOps frameworks at Amazon and Blue Yonder.
 Experience leading engineering teams and partnering with Data Scientists, Product, and UX to ship high-impact products.

 I believe everyone has something valuable to teach, and I'm always eager to learn from the unique perspectives and expertise of those around me.